SiNGER: A Clearer Voice Distills Vision Transformers Further: Experiments and Analysis

 To assess preservation of teacher information, we measure the Gram distance between $F^{T}$ and $\hat F^{T}$.
 Additionally, to evaluate the final effect on distillation, we measure how well the student features $F^{S}$ preserve teacher relations by comparing $F^{S}$ against $F^{T}$.
 Distances are computed per image and summarized over ImageNet-1K.
 For a feature map $\feat{}{}$, let $G(X)=\feat{}{} \feat{}{}^\top$ and define

 In Table~\ref{tab:loss_ablation}, lower $D_G$ indicates better preservation of pairwise feature relations.
 Compared to $\loss{outlier}$ alone, adding $\loss{info}$ nearly halves the $D_G$ distance ($14.22 \rightarrow 7.25$) and substantially improves teacher--student alignment ($72.36 \rightarrow 41.71$).
 Thus, the information preservation term prevents degenerate updates and maintains the relational geometry that is crucial for effective transfer.

-\textbf{Hyperparameter Sensitivity.}~Two hyperparameters are required in \oursname: $\alpha$ and $\rank$. $\alpha$ determines the strictness of artifact filtering by setting the percentile threshold based on the Gaussian-like distribution of the patch norms $\Vert \feat{l, i}{\tea} \Vert$ across $i$. $\rank$ controls the capacity of the perturbation $\feat[\Delta]{}{\tea}$ applied to $\feat{}{\tea}$.
-A larger $\rank$ allows the adapter to explore a wider subspace, but may distort the semantic structure of the features.
-Conversely, if $\rank$ is too small, the limited degrees of freedom restrict the adapter from effectively suppressing artifacts, while also risking the loss of informative components.
+Table~\ref{tab:ablation-full} shows that adding $\loss{outlier}$ yields the largest improvement on both ImageNet-1K and ADE-20K, as it directly mitigates the dominant artifact tokens that bias distillation. $\loss{info}$ provides additional gains by enforcing information consistency between the teacher and student.
+When all components are combined, the student reaches its best performance across all tasks, demonstrating that \oursname functions most effectively as an integrated framework rather than as a set of independent mechanisms.
+These results highlight the individual contribution of each component.

-Table~\ref{tab:nyud_ablation_rank_alpha} reports the sensitivity of $\alpha$ and $\rank$ on NYUd-v2.
-We observe that performance degrades when $\rank$ is too small or too large, confirming the need for balanced capacity.
-Similarly, extreme values of $\alpha$ either under-filter artifacts or discard informative signals.
-The observed trends match our theoretical intuition: performance improves when artifact suppression and information preservation are balanced, but deteriorates when either dominates.
-At the same time, the results show robustness—performance does not collapse outside the optimal point, indicating stability of the framework.
+\end{minipage} when artifact suppression and information preservation are balanced, but deteriorates when either dominates.
+At the same time, the results show robustness--performance does not collapse outside the optimal point, indicating stability of the framework.
 Finally, the chosen hyperparameters ($\rank=16$ and $\alpha=0.95$) generalize well across other tasks and datasets, and we adopt them as the default configuration.

 select the intermediate layer at $\lidx=17$.
 Across three variants, the $\lidx=17,23$ configuration performs best, as shown in Table~\ref{tab:exp-layer-selection}.